chuchuyuan/DSCI510_Final/README.md

 Run the first cell in this section, the table is scraped, data type updated to numeric for further analysis, and the data is stored in the dataframe df1.
 The original table is rather small with around 300 rows, and therefore it stops running and return the dataframe within 20 seconds.

-I run the second cell to convert the dataframe to csv and save it on my computer with this specific path.
+Run the second cell to convert the dataframe to csv and save it.

-Run the third cell to see the **sample output** of first 5 rows.
+Run the third cell to see the **sample output** of first 5 rows in the sample file.

 **DATASET 2**